nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 ## Data Model

-The application will store Users, Events, and Memories
+The application will store Users and Events.

 * Users can register for multiple Events (via references)
-* Users can author multiple Memories (via references)
 * Events can have multiple registered Users (via reference)
-* A Memory can be created by one User (embedded)

-An Example User with referenced Events and Memories:
+An Example User with referenced Events:

 ```javascript
 {